 Instructions

-- If you are butterflying the chicken, use a sharp knife or kitchen shears to cut down both sides of the backbone and remove.
+- If not already spatchcocked, use a sharp knife or kitchen shears to cut along both sides of the chicken's backbone and remove it.
+Flip the chicken over and press down firmly on the breastbone to flatten.

-- While the oven is preheating cut the vegetables and place on a large baking tray.
-Toss with the olive oil and season with salt and pepper.
+- Place the potato wedges, red onion slices, and halved mini bell peppers on a large baking tray.
+Drizzle with 1 tablespoon of olive oil and season with salt and pepper.
+Toss to coat evenly.

-- Place the lemon slices around the chicken.
+- Arrange the lemon slices around the chicken and vegetables on the baking tray.

-- Bake in the preheated oven for about 35 minutes or until an internal temperature of 165 is reached and the juices run clear.
+- Place the tray in the preheated oven and bake for 45-50 minutes, or until the chicken reaches an internal temperature of 165°F (74°C) and the juices run clear.

 Debs says